Top 5 UI/UX Design Agencies In The World — December 2022

 Find the best UX design agency in the world.
-Ranking the world’s top user experience design firms and UI/UX designers in San Francisco, NYC, Los Angeles.
+We rank the world’s top user experience (UX) design firms and UI/UX design companies in San Francisco, NYC, Los Angeles, UK.

-In 2020, UX and UI design are at the heart of any technology company, and user experience designers finally have a seat at the table.
-Forward-thinking tech startups are beginning to realize it’s the user interface, not technology, what shapes their digital product, whether it’s a website, mobile app, or B2B/enterprise software.
+In 2022, UX and UI design are at the heart of any technology company, and user experience designers finally have a seat at the table.
+Forward-thinking tech startups are beginning to realize that the user interface, not technology, shapes and differentiates their digital product, whether it’s a website, mobile app, or B2B/enterprise software.

-Many big enterprises have well-equipped design departments with armies of user researchers, UX consultants, UI/UX designers, and interaction design specialists.
-Smaller companies usually don’t have any UX or UI designers on staff, so they resort to hiring UX agencies to design their digital products.
+Many big enterprises already have well-equipped digital product design departments with hundreds of user researchers, UX consultants, UI/UX designers, and interaction designers.
+Smaller companies and startups usually don’t have any UI or UX designers on staff, so they hire user experience agencies.

-As startup founders ourselves, we created this list of top UX design agencies from research to UX consulting to end-to-end UI/UX design, to help you find the right design partner for each step of your digital product design journey.
+As startup founders ourselves, we created this list of top UX design agencies from research to UX consulting to end-to-end UI/UX design, to help you find the right design partner for each step of your web design journey.

 Location: San Francisco, CA